lokal-profil/BatchUploadTools/README.md

 You can install `BatchUploadTools` via `pip` using:
 `pip install git+https://github.com/lokal-profil/BatchUploadTools.git`

-If you are not already using the developer version of pywikibot (3.0-dev) you will have to add the  `--process-dependency-links` flag to the pip command.

 If it is your first time running pywikibot you will also have to set up a `user-config.py` file.